 There are plenty of books, YouTube videos, and blogs that explain how to find self-love.
 It’s a process, and it can take months or even years to achieve.
 Just think how long you’ve been subliminally (and overtly) taught not to love your body.
 Twenty, thirty, forty years?
 It’ll take time and healing to reverse all of that.

 Remember that health does not always have a direct relationship to size.
 Sure, obesity can often cause health problems, but that doesn’t mean there is one type of healthy body.
 Being thin doesn’t make you in the clear from health problems either.
 Choosing an active lifestyle and eating nourishing foods are body positive; however, starving yourself or overtraining at the gym to burn off your muffin top is body negative.
 Which do you think will further you in your quest for self-love?

-Krislyn Placide is a student at Northwestern University and an intern with the Center for a New American Dream.
+Krislyn Placide is a student at Northwestern University and an intern with New Dream.